 Frederick M. Brown/Getty Images

-Lost cast and creators tell critics today?
+What did the Lost cast and creators tell critics today?
 Not much.

 Given the fact that promos for the upcoming final season of ABC's Lost have included absolutely no new footage, it's not too surprising that creators Damon Lindelof and Carlton Cuse didn't, you know, fly into any detailed explanations of precisely how the final season would unfold when they met the critics this morning for the first panel presentation of ABC's day at press tour.

 What did we learn?
 Well, a little bit about managing expectations.
 Cuse and Lindelof were careful to stress that not all questions would be answered — and that that's entirely intentional.
 Cuse said that if the show spent its entire final season answering all the questions fans might have, that would make for a fairly "pedantic" progression of episodes anyway.
 (Not to mention the fact that, as we've discussed, they've spun a world too complicated to unravel in 18 hours, even if they wanted to.)

 Sequel questions and the issue of tangling with the president, after the jump.